Upper Key Stage Two

 - It is as important to understand about gaining consent as about giving consent

-Working in groups of three or four, ask the children to look through the set of scenarios.
-Decide if the scenario is one where:
+Working in pairs or small groups, ask the children to look through the set of scenarios on Resource Sheet 1A (use 1B for pupils requiring additional support and/or 1C for a challenge activity).
+Decide if the scenario is one where the named person in the scenario:

-- Consent has been given but the person has had a change of mind and wishes to withdraw their consent
+- has given consent but has now changed their mind and wishes to withdraw consent

 Within their groups, encourage the children to discuss why they allocated the number they did to each scenario.

-Bringing the children back together in a circle they can feedback their answers, addressing the key points raised in their group discussions.
+Bring the class back together to feedback their answers (answers provided on Resource Sheet 1D), addressing the key points raised in their group discussions.
 The children can share their thoughts about the scenarios.
 Discuss the importance of the language used around giving and gaining consent, and elicit/suggest sentence stems which they can use to seek consent, e.g. Is it okay to…?
 Would you mind if I…?
 Are you happy if we…? etc.

-3. Learning Key Phrases: Together, the class can compose a list of key phrases to use if they don’t want to give consent or want to withdraw consent:
+Share with the children the different role-play dilemmas (Resource Sheet 2).
+Together, the class can compose a list of key phrases to use if they don’t want to give consent or if they want to withdraw consent, e.g.:

 - Please stop